lazard9/vue-crud-ldproject/README.md

 - 🎯 Conditional UI rendering based on login status
 - 🔒 Route and UI protection based on login state
 - 🎨 Centered single CTA card for better layout when user is not logged in
+- 🎡 Dynamic, responsive, infinite swiper carousel with pagination and autoplay features
+- 💾 Local caching and fallback images for destinations with missing or broken images
+- 🔖 Tag filtering and dynamic tag display with exclusion of specific tags (e.g. top, pinned)
+- 🧹 Smooth scroll navigation to subscription form section

 ---